Dimillian/HyperYapper/PRIVACY.md

 - ✅ No server-side data storage (except temporary media for Threads)
 - ✅ No tracking or analytics
 - ✅ Local-only data storage
-- ✅ Direct platform communication
+- ✅ Direct platform communication (except CORS-restricted Threads API)
 - ✅ Full user control over data
 - ✅ No data collection or mining
 - ✅ Automatic media deletion after posting

-**Note on Threads Media**: The only exception to our no-server-storage policy is temporary image hosting for Threads posts.
-This is required because Threads needs publicly accessible URLs for media attachments.
-Images are automatically deleted immediately after successful posting and are never analyzed or stored permanently.
+- ✅ Minimal server processing (proxy only, no storage)

+**Server-Side Exceptions**:
+1. **Threads Media**: Temporary image hosting for Threads posts (automatically deleted after posting)
+2. **Threads API Proxy**: Server-side proxy for reply count requests due to CORS restrictions (no data stored, access tokens used in-memory only)

 Your privacy is not a feature we added – it's the foundation of how HyperYapper was built.